-Reusing a password can make things more convenient for the worker who can’t imagine remembering 20 or 30 different passwords for all of their different online logins.
+Reusing a password can make things more convenient for the worker who can't imagine remembering 20 or 30 different passwords for all of their other online logins.
 More than 50% of users are estimated to use the same user names and passwords across multiple sites.

 Think your employees know better than that?
 Consider the fact that the US election attacks were accomplished using spearphishing emails.
 One was a spoofed email requiring users to reset their Gmail password.

 You probably heard about the recent Google Docs scam that turned up in inboxes, saying someone the user knows had shared a Google Doc with them.
-If users clicked on the “Open in Docs” button, they were redirected to a non-Google site and everyone in their Google address book then received the same email (now with the original user as the sender).
+If users clicked on the "Open in Docs" button, they were redirected to a non-Google site, and everyone in their Google address book then received the same email (now with the original user as the sender).

 Sure, the notification that your phone or computer needs an update yet again can be frustrating.
 But the reality is that these updates reflect the company working to stay ahead of malicious hackers who aim to discover and exploit security flaws.

 Tip: Invoice, Order, Payment, and Bill figured were the most commonly used financial terms in malware spam campaigns. — Symantec